COVID-19 guidance document for long-term care homes in Ontario

 COVID‑19 asymptomatic screen testing

-The requirement for asymptomatic screen testing has been removed for all staff, students, volunteers, support workers, caregivers and general visitors entering long-term care homes.
 While homes still have the option to implement their own asymptomatic screen testing policies, it is not recommended at this time.
-In addition, policies must not apply to outdoor visitors, those visiting residents who are receiving end-of-life care or to inspectors with a statutory right of entry.
+If homes do implement asymptomatic testing policies, they must not apply to outdoor visitors, those visiting residents who are receiving end-of-life care or to inspectors with a statutory right of entry.

-The routine testing of asymptomatic staff, students, volunteers, caregivers, support workers and visitors who have not been exposed to COVID‑19 is different from COVID‑19 testing of individuals who are symptomatic, have had high risk exposure or are in an outbreak setting as directed by the local public health unit.
+The routine testing of asymptomatic staff, students, volunteers, support workers, caregivers and visitors who have not been exposed to COVID‑19 is different from COVID‑19 testing of individuals who are symptomatic, have had high risk exposure or are in an outbreak setting as directed by the local public health unit.
+Testing of symptomatic residents will continue, and staff, students, volunteers, general visitors, caregivers and support workers are encouraged to get tested if symptomatic.

 Prohibition on reselling or distributing to any other person